Doctor Who: Worlds in Time

-Doctor Who: Worlds in Time was a massively multiplayer online role-playing game created for the Adobe Flash platform developed by Three Rings Design, a SEGA studio following their acquisition in 2011.
+Doctor Who: Worlds in Time was a massively multiplayer online role-playing game (MMORPG) created for the Adobe Flash platform developed by Three Rings Design, a SEGA studio following their acquisition in 2011.
 It was based on the science fiction series Doctor Who and was commercially released on 12 March 2012 and was closed on 3 March 2014.

 Gameplay

 Players were able to control the player and the TARDIS as they completed challenges set by The Doctor to save the universe from various enemies.
 They had to solve puzzles to complete some of the tasks.
 In most of the adventures, players could also be paired up with other controllable players, or with other real-time players.

 Missions and Adventures

 Throughout the game, players were able choose to embark on Missions or Adventures where they were required to complete certain minigames in order to collect shards.
 The adventures (formerly called Interventions) were plot-driven quests that are divided into story arcs.
 New planets became available after the successful completion of several adventures.

 Just like adventures, missions involved completing a minigame in order to collect shards for the Doctor.
 They did not affect the plot, however.
 New missions became available after completing adventures or a previous mission, and players were able to select which missions to accept.
 There were four types of missions: Planet, Enemy, Reward, and Access.
 An access mission (also called Doctor Mission) was a special kind of mission that requires three specific shards to be unlocked.